Fulphila FDA Approval History

-Fulphila (pegfilgrastim-jmbd) is a leukocyte growth factor biosimilar to Neulasta (pegfilgrastim) indicated to reduce the duration of febrile neutropenia in patients treated with chemotherapy.
+Fulphila (pegfilgrastim-jmbd) is a leukocyte growth factor biosimilar to Neulasta (pegfilgrastim) indicated to reduce the incidence of febrile neutropenia in patients treated with chemotherapy.

 What is Fulphila?